aujlaramandeep27/cypressTest/README.md

 # Nesto

-Automated UI test script using **Cypress** with **Typescript** to test **Signup Functionality**.
+Automated UI test script for **Signup Functionality**.
-This project is a boilerplate for end-to-end testing using Cypress with TypeScript.
+This project is a boilerplate for end-to-end testing using **Cypress** with **Typescript**.
 It provides a structured setup to help you get started quickly.

 ## Covered following cases:
 1. Positive cases